 By Lacie Blankenship

-Speaking the Language of Business is a 3-day program offered through Vanderbilt Executive Education that leaves participants with the foundational knowledge needed to understand the numbers and speak the language of business.
+Financial Fundamentals for Non-Accountants is a 3-day program offered through Vanderbilt Executive Education that leaves participants with the foundational knowledge needed to understand the numbers and speak the language of business.

 This course is especially beneficial to small business owners, entrepreneurs, marketing managers, operations managers, technology/product-line managers, and rising supervisors with budgetary responsibility.

-“Speaking the Language of Business is perfect for anyone interested in being a better user, communicator or interpreter of financial information, or that may not have gone the corporate finance route,” says Willis.
+“Financial Fundamentals for Non-Accountants is perfect for anyone interested in being a better user, communicator or interpreter of financial information, or that may not have gone the corporate finance route,” says Willis.
 “We aim to fill gaps that complement the students’ already existing skill sets.”

 This on-campus program consists of a series of discussions, exercises, and case studies.
 Students discover the meaning in the numbers and learn how to use financial data to build effective strategies for managing company financial resources.